MarsicoFL/GBWT-match/README.md

 # ibdCaller

- The primary entry point is `ibdCaller`, a CLI that enumerates candidate identity-by-descent (IBD) segments between all haplotypes stored in a GBWT.
+ The primary entry point is `ibdCaller`, it enumerates candidate identity-by-descent (IBD) segments between all haplotypes stored in a GBWT.
 It is based on GBWT-Query package (\url{https://pmc.ncbi.nlm.nih.gov/articles/PMC11838520/}), the GBWT-compatible indexes and queries needed to detect long shared haplotype segments directly on pangenome graphs.

 ## Overview
 - `ibdCaller` scans each forward-orientation haplotype, computes long shared matches, and writes a TSV report (`hap1_id  hap2_id  hap1_start  hap2_start  length_nodes`).